TalAter/annyang/docs/README.md

 ## pause()

-Pause listening. annyang will stop responding to commands (until the resume method is called), without turning off the browser's SpeechRecognition engine
+Pause listening. annyang will stop responding to commands (until the resume or start methods are called), without turning off the browser's SpeechRecognition engine or the mic.

 Alternatively, to stop the SpeechRecognition engine and close the mic, use abort() instead.